 The series publishes high-quality monographs and coherent collective volumes on medieval philosophy, written in such a way as to make them comprehensible and interesting to mainstream philosophers and historians of philosophy.

 Volumes in the series are not required to use medieval philosophy to make a direct contribution to debates in contemporary analytical philosophy (although this is one possibility), but the manner in which the medieval texts are treated should reflect, in an historically sensitive way, the methods and the language of contemporary analytical philosophy – in especial, its ideals of clarity and unpretentiousness.
 There are many different varieties of this general ‘analytical’ approach, and the series is open to any of them.

 The scope of medieval philosophy is taken widely, to include the Arabic, Greek and Jewish traditions, as well as the Latin one, and to run from c.500 to c.1500; works which go on even so far as 1700 may be considered, if they are at least equally concerned with the period before 1500.

-• The series is intended to provide a forum for both promising young scholars as well as established researchers.
+• The series provides a forum for both promising early-career scholars as well as established researchers.

 • Books are welcome which bring together different disciplines, so long as they fit the aims of the series.

 • All books are refereed, and there will be a requirement of philosophical rigour and impeccable historical and textual scholarship.
-Conference proceedings and other collections of essay must demonstrate a clear rational and internal coherence.
+Essay collections must demonstrate a clear rational and internal coherence.